-Leveraging Technology to Protect Your Agency’s Most Critical Assets
+Leveraging Technology to Protect Your Agency’s Business’s Most Critical Assets

-For business continuity during a disaster, build your agency on a strong digital technology foundation that provides:
+For business continuity during an unforeseen event, build your business on a strong digital technology foundation that provides:

-With “always-on” cloud, mobile and online customer self-service technology, your digital agency can:
+With “always-on” cloud, mobile and online customer self-service technology, your digital business can:

 - Safeguard your data assets and operations against any threat